- How to Control Household Pests

 - Use sticky, non-poisonous ant traps (Ant-T-Ant Stick-On Devices for example) to catch ants before they reach pet dishes or the foods on your table.

-I've also had success using a borax-based liquid product, Terro ant killer.
+I've also had success using a commercially available borax-based liquid product, Terro ant killer.
 Ants love the taste and when they discover it dozens of ants will arrive to snack and take it back to the nest where it kills the entire colony when they eat it.

 How to Get Rid of Mice in Home, Garage, Auto or Cellar